HOW WE HELP

 When a student begs for more library time – that makes my heart full, and I know I am in the right place.
 As a liaison with RIF of NOVA, I get to give out free books to every one of my students.
 What could be better?

-Marci kindly provided RIF of NOVA with a few of her ideas for summer reading 2021!
+Marci kindly provided RIF of NOVA with a few of her ideas for summer reading 2021, and they are still valid in 2022!
 Click on the image below and then scroll down to find a slideshow with her suggestions!

 Meet Liaison Leslie Broughton